skjelten/emusc/README.md

 ALSA sequencer is needed for MIDI input.
 Both ALSA and PulseAudio are supported for audio output.
 Note that PulseAudio has a lot of latency in its default configuration so it is recommended to use ALSA if possible.

 ### Windows
-There is currently no support for MIDI input on windows.
-There is however support for audio output through winmm, but this has limited value without MIDI input (it is possible to do basic audio tests via keyboard commands).
+There is rudimentary support for all modern versions of Windows for both MIDI input and audio output.
+Windows has however no default MIDI sequencer, so you will either need to have a hardware MIDI port with appropriate device driver, or you will have to use a "virtual loopback MIDI cable" program.
+There is unfortunately no free software alternative for the latter alternative today, but for example [LoopBe1](https://www.nerds.de/en/loopbe1.html) and [loopMIDI](https://www.nerds.de/en/loopbe1.html) are freely available for non-commercial use.

-### MacOSX
+### macOS
 There is rudimentary support for macOS 10.6 and newer for both MIDI input and audio output.

 ## Building